Porcia (wife of Brutus): Early life

 Porcia was born around 73 BC.
-She had an affectionate nature, was addicted to philosophy and was full of an understanding courage.
+She had an affectionate nature, was interested in philosophy, and was "full of an understanding courage."
 Plutarch describes her as being prime of youth and beauty.
 When she was still very young, her father divorced her mother for adultery.

 At a young age she was married first to Marcus Calpurnius Bibulus, her father's political ally, between 58 BC and 53 BC.
-Porcia's father was a member of the Roman Optimate faction, and adamantly opposed Julius Caeser.
-Porcia embraced these ideals, and did not seem to outwardly object to the arranged marriage.
+Porcia's father was a member of the Roman Optimate faction, and adamantly opposed Julius Caesar.
+Porcia embraced these ideals, and did not outwardly object to the arranged marriage.
 With Bibulus she had two children, at least one of them a son.
 Lucius Calpurnius Bibulus (born around 59 BC) was possibly one of them, although most modern historians believe Porcia was too young to have mothered Lucius, and that he was Bibulus' son by his previous marriage, as he was old enough to fight in the Battle of Philippi in 42 BC.
 He died in 32 BC.
 It is possible that a son of Porcia and Bibulus was the man who wrote the biography of Brutus.

 A few years later, Quintus Hortensius applied to Cato, asking for Porcia's hand in marriage.
 Bibulus, who was infatuated with his wife, was unwilling to let her go.
 Hortensius offered to marry her and then return her to Bibulus once she had given birth to a male heir.
 Such an arrangement was not uncommon at the time.
 He argued that it was against natural law to keep a girl of Porcia's youth and beauty from producing children for his allies and impractical for her to overproduce for Bibulus.
 Nonetheless, Bibulus refused to divorce her.
-Cato disliked the idea of marrying his daughter to a man who was four times her age, and was refused to break an arranged contract he held with Biblius.
+Cato disliked the idea of marrying his daughter to a man who was four times her age, and refused to break an arranged contract he held with Biblius.
 Instead, Cato divorced his wife, Porcia's stepmother Marcia, and gave her to Hortensius; he remarried her after Hortensius died.